 No, Expired Beer will not make you sick but can upset your stomach.

-We believe the information shared on our page with regards to Can Beer Go Bad has helped you resolve your queries to an extent.
+We believe the information shared on our page concerning Can Beer Go Bad has helped you resolve your queries to an extent.
 If you further need any assistance on shelf life, storage practices, and signs to tell if Beer is bad or not do let us know.
-Stay in touch with us to avail latest updates on Can Sherry Go Bad and Can Kahlua Go Bad, etc. in a matter of seconds.